TobikoData/sqlmesh/docs/guides/configuration.md

 #### Model Naming

-The `model_naming` configuration controls if model names are inferred based on the schema directory structure.
+The `model_naming` configuration controls if model names are inferred based on the project's directory structure.
 If `model_naming` is not defined or `infer_names` is set to false, the model names must be provided explicitly.

 With `infer_names` set to true, model names are inferred based on their path.
-For example, a model located at `/models/catalog/schema/model.sql` would be named `catalog.schema.model`.
+For example, a model located at `models/catalog/schema/model.sql` would be named `catalog.schema.model`.
 However, if a name is provided in the model definition, it will take precedence over the inferred name.

 Supported values: